hilalturkaslan/Ms_sqll/README.md

-database done that a MsSQL
+database for is done that a MsSQL